-A new study explores the dementia risk factors that disproportionately effect African American teens, and that are linked to cognitive health issues later in life.
+A 2020 study explores the dementia risk factors that disproportionately effect African American teens, and that are linked to cognitive health issues later in life.

 According to the Alzheimer’s Association’s 2020 Facts and Figures report, older African Americans are about twice as likely to have Alzheimer’s or other dementias as older white people.
 And according to new research published in the Journal of the American Society of Nephrology, the risk factors that drive that cognitive health disparity may be apparent in people as early as their teenage years.

 The new findings, presented at this year’s Alzheimer’s Association International Conference, indicated that African American teens may be at a higher risk of dementias and other types of cognitive decline later in life because they are more likely to develop a number of risk factors, including cardiovascular disease such as high blood pressure, high cholesterol and diabetes.

 Young African Americans are also more disproportionately affected by social factors like access to quality education, which is also a dementia risk factor.

 “By identifying, verifying, and acting to counter those Alzheimer’s risk factors that we can change, we may reduce new cases and eventually the total number of people with Alzheimer’s and other dementia,” Maria C. Carrillo, Ph.D., Alzheimer’s Association chief science officer, said in a news release.
 “Research like this is important in addressing health inequities and providing resources that could make a positive impact on a person’s life.
 These new reports from AAIC 2020 show that it’s never too early, or too late, to take action to protect your memory and thinking abilities.”

 The Study of Healthy Aging in African Americans (STAR) focused on 714 African American participants separated into three age groups: adolescents aged 12-20, young adults aged 21-34 and adults aged 35-56.
 Their cognition was initially measured using in-person tests for memory function.